regino-pan-a-i/cse210-04/README.md

 # cse210-04: Greed

-"I anticipate... some problems." - Bro.
-Manley
-"Thank you, Robot finds kitten.
-You have changed my life."
-"Me likey SDL2.
-It's worthy."
-Goal of the class is to learn how to make code that is easy to maintain 3 inheritance links max
-Favor composition over inheritance!!

 Greed is played according to the following rules:

-Gems (*) and rocks (o) randomly appear and fall from the top of the screen.
+- Gems (*) and rocks (o) randomly appear and fall from the top of the screen.
-The player (#) can move left or right along the bottom of the screen.
+- The player (#) can move left or right along the bottom of the screen.
-If the player touches a gem they earn a point.
+- If the player touches a gem they earn a point.
-If the player touches a rock they lose a point.
+- If the player touches a rock they lose a point.
-Gems and rocks are removed when the player touches them.
+- Gems and rocks are removed when the player touches them.
-The game continues until the player closes the window.
+- The game continues until the player closes the window.

-Your program must also meet the following requirements:

-The program must have a README file.
-The program must have at least eight classes.
-Each module, class and method must have a corresponding comment.
-The game must remain generally true to the order of play described earlier.
+# Getting Started:
+Make sure you have dotnet 6.0 or newer installed on your machine.
+Open a terminal and browse to the project's root folder.
+Start the program by running the following commands:

+dotnet add package raylib-cs
+dotnet build
+dotnet run

+# Project Structure:
+The project files and folders are organized as follows:
+* Directing
+    - Director
+* Services
+    - KeyboardServices
+    - videoService
+* Casting
+    - Actor(stores info and methods about a actor in the game)
+    - Cast(stores all of the actors made throughout the game)
+    - Color(stores colors for the rest of the game)
+    - FallingObject(methods for the gem/rock/multiplier falling)
+    - Point(tracks the location of a thing)
+    - ScoreTracker(child of actor, works with the score)
+    - ObjectFactory

+# Authors:
+* Dillon Leone
+* Andre Regino
+* Emma Quackenbush
+* Nathan Marble
+* Justin Paystrup
+* Madison Brown

 class7: Director-- Emma/Andre
     -responsibility: Direct traffic